 Antibodies against HIV-1 and HIV-2 are usually not detectable until 6 to 12 weeks following exposure and are almost always detectable by 12 months.
 They may fall to undetectable levels (ie, seroreversion) in the terminal stage of AIDS when the patient's immune system is severely depressed.

-Routine serologic screening of patients at risk for HIV-1 or HIV-2 infection usually begins with a HIV-1/-2 antigen and/or antibody screening test, which may be performed by various FDA-approved assay methods, including rapid HIV antibody tests, enzyme immunoassays, and chemiluminescent immunoassays.
-In testing algorithms that begin with these methods, supplemental or confirmatory testing should be requested only for specimens that are repeatedly reactive by these methods according to assay manufacturers’ instructions for use.
+Routine serologic screening of patients at risk for HIV-1 or HIV-2 infection usually begins with a HIV-1/-2 antigen and/or antibody screening test, which may be performed by various US Food and Drug Administration-approved assay methods, including rapid HIV antibody tests, enzyme immunoassays, and chemiluminescent immunoassays.
+In testing algorithms that begin with these methods, supplemental or confirmatory testing should be requested only for specimens that are repeatedly reactive by these methods according to assay manufacturers' instructions for use.

 Negative

 Negative results for both HIV-1 and HIV-2 antibodies usually indicate the absence of HIV-1 and HIV-2 infection.
 However, in patients with reactive initial combined HIV-1/-2 antigen and antibody test results, such negative results do not rule-out acute or early HIV infection.
-In this situation, the HIVQN / HIV-1 RNA Detection and Quantification, Plasma reflex test will be performed.
-For patients at risk for HIV-2 infection (eg, having lived in West Africa or have sexual partners from West Africa), testing for HIV-2 DNA/RNA (FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR) is recommended.
+HIP12 / HIV-1/HIV-2 RNA Detection, Plasma will be performed automatically per testing algorithm.

 Indeterminate HIV-1 antibody but negative HIV-2 antibody results suggest either very early HIV-1 infection (in individuals with risk factors) or the presence of nonspecific cross-reactivity between the patients' specimens and HIV-1 antigens on the assay strip.
-In this situation, the HIVQN / HIV-1 RNA Detection and Quantification, Plasma reflex test will be performed.
+HIP12 will be performed automatically per testing algorithm.

 Positive results for both HIV-1 and HIV-2 antibodies suggest probable presence of HIV-1 and HIV-2 coinfection.
-However, such results may be rarely due to: a) HIV-1 infection with HIV-2 antibody cross-reactivity; or b) HIV-2 infection with HIV-1 antibody cross-reactivity (eg, absence of HIV-1 p24 and p31 bands).
+However, such results may be rarely due to either HIV-1 infection with HIV-2 antibody cross-reactivity or HIV-2 infection with HIV-1 antibody cross-reactivity (eg, absence of HIV-1 p24 and p31 bands).
 Verification of a first-time positive test result is recommended for the diagnosis of HIV infection.
-Based on the patient's clinical and epidemiologic history, a new plasma specimen should be submitted for detection of HIV-1 RNA (HIVQN / HIV-1 RNA Detection and Quantification, Plasma) and a new whole blood specimen for detection of HIV-2 DNA/RNA (FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR).
+HIP12 will be performed automatically per testing algorithm.

 Indeterminate results for both HIV-1 and HIV-2 antibodies indicate either very early HIV infection (in individuals with risk factors) or the presence of nonspecific cross-reactivity between the patients' specimens and HIV antigens on the assay strip.
 Nonspecific cross-reactivity may be due to recent non-HIV infections, hypergammaglobulinemic states, connective tissue disorders, or pregnancy (alloantibodies).
-In this situation, the HIVQN / HIV-1 RNA Detection and Quantification, Plasma reflex test will be performed.
+HIP12 will be performed automatically per testing algorithm.

 A negative result for both HIV-1 and HIV-2 antibodies does not rule-out acute HIV infection.